 But you will never know any of this, never experience it and never make it a part of your reality if you don’t take that first step.

-So when you are preparing to leave your home, saying goodbye to loved ones and waving goodbye to your job and to the places where you spend your day to day life.
+So when you are preparing to leave your home and live overseas, saying goodbye to loved ones and waving goodbye to your job and to the places where you spend your day to day life.
 When you are packing up all of your belongings, putting them in boxes or throwing them away, here are several things to keep in mind.

 1. Pack however you want to pack.

 There is a great deal of division between people who swear by packing lightly and people who take everything but their family members along with them.
 Whichever end of the spectrum you are closest to, or whether you are somewhere in the middle, pack however you prefer to pack.
 Just remember that you are going to be the one carrying it around, and not everywhere has elevators the way they would back home.

 If you are going to a city in Asia, this can take some thought.
 If you are tall, if you have big feet, if you need large shirts or long sleeves then you may need to take clothes with you that will fit and last.
 People in Asia tend to be smaller than in Western countries, though there are exceptions, and you may not be able to get clothes in the size you need.
 As someone who has been wearing trousers bought here that fit perfectly around the waist but end mid-shin, I cannot tell you how annoying or how cold this can be.